“Tell me what you plan to do with your

 The Creative Catalyst

 The Creative Catalyst is in start up phase.
-It supports individuals and organisations to explore their creativity and discover new approaches to problem solving, ways of operating and integrate these into our lives and workplaces to facilitate positive social and cultural change.
+It supports individuals and organisations to explore their creativity and discover new approaches to problem solving, build creative core competencies, integrate these into our lives and workplaces to facilitate positive social and cultural change.

 Providing a means for non profits and corporates to create meaningful and effective relationships.
 Telco Together Foundation is a non profit, providing a platform for telecommunications industry to make a significant social contribution.
 I'm supporting this Foundation through providing strategic and project management expertise to facilitate partnerships and enable engagement opportunities through enhanced use of technology and cross sector partnerships.